SebastianRaiquenParisi/Golang-JWT-Microservice/README.md

 User Validation with JSON Web Token<br>

-Now working with fixed values, implementing json parsing from

 <-- Implementing Golang JWToken and JSON serialization/deserealization --><br>

-Microservice aimed to create authorization in [.NETCoreChallenge](https://github.com/SebastianRaiquenParisi/.NETCoreChallenge), although it could be used on any project that I make from now on!
+Microservice aimed to create authorization in [.NETCoreChallenge](https://github.com/SebastianRaiquenParisi/.NETCoreChallenge), although it could be used on any project that I make from now on!<br>
 Working as if I had a team that is currently working on the .NET side, focusing on implementing the Microservice first and then working on the .NET Project.

-The register should be on this microservice, managing the users data entirely on this Microservice for rehusable purposes

 Here I'll create the users json (later it will be a non relational database) from a [JSON file](https://reqres.in/api/users) but creating the passwords internally